13 Memory Management

 int *ptr = &volume;

-std::cout << *ptr << std::endl; // prints 11 --- the value at the address
+std::cout << *ptr << std::endl; // prints 11 --- value at address

 std::cout << volume << std::endl; // prints 5